OMC86/angular_holiday/README.md

 ### What does it do?

-This app will give users infromation on the bespoke holiday package Emerald has on offer.
-Users will be able to join a mailing list and make selections on various holiday packages in order to receive an approximate price for a holiday.
+This app gives users infromation regarding the bespoke holiday package Emerald has on offer as well as general information about Montserrat.
+Users will be able to join a mailing list, submit a contact form and interact with a calculator which will provide an approximate price of a holiday based on thier selections.

 ### How does it work?

-This app will use javascript to make calculations based on selections made by the user in a form.
+This app uses javascript for form validation and logic.
 The site is styled with bootstrap and uses Angular as the framework.

 ## Features